 It did not surprise me at all as she was only eating idlis and curd rice.
 Last year she had gone in for a full Denture and she was not feeling comfortable with her artificial teeth, so she never keeps it on complaining of headache.
 As a result she had resorted to eating food that is easier to swallow without having to chew and which will not give indigestion.

 Though the Doctors did give her Iron supplements, there is no better healer than real food.
 But she had to be careful in what she eats.
-Luckily for her she does not suffer from Diabetes, BP that are people of her age endure.
+Luckily for her she does not suffer from Diabetes, BP that are common in old aged people.
 But as she was overweight, she had to watch what she eats because of the calories.
-We made sure that she drank a lot of my Papaya Iron Punch as both papaya and jaggery are a good source of Iron.
+We made sure that she drank a lot of my Papaya Iron Punch.
 And I made this milkshake also for her daily as a part of her diet, 2 times a day in addition to the supplements she was prescribed.

 The dates and figs used in this milkshake are a rich source of Iron.
 I prefer seeded dates as it is soft, moist and absorbs liquids well.
 It is easier to grind as well unlike the hard pressed seedless dates.

 Using oats not only increases the fibre content but also gives the much needed thickness to the milkshake without increasing the calorie.
 Instead of sugar or honey, you can also use dates syrup for sweetener which is also rich in iron.
 If making this for kids, use full fat milk and add a scoop of vanilla ice cream while blending.
 You can also add chocolate syrup while blending.

 - Dates – 10

 - Honey – 3 tbsp

 - Low fat Milk (2%) – 2 cups

 - Remove the seeds from the dates and chop finely.
 Roughly chop the figs as well.

 - In a bowl, combine 1/2 cup milk, oats, raisins, chopped figs and dates and let it soak for 1/2 hour.